Identifiability Guarantees for Causal Disentanglement from Soft Interventions: Experiments

 We now demonstrate our method on a biological dataset.
 We use the large-scale Perturb-seq study from \cite{norman2019exploring}.
 After pre-processing, the data contains 8,907 unperturbed cells (observational dataset $\cD$) and 99,590 perturbed cells.
 The perturbed cells underwent CRISPR activation \cite{gilbert2014genome} targeting one or two out of 105 genes (interventional datasets $\cD^1$,...,$\cD^K$, $K = 217$).
 CRISPR activation experiments modulate the expression of their target genes, which we model as a shift intervention.
 Each interventional dataset comprises 50 to 2,000 cells.
 Each cell is represented as a 5,000-dimensional vector (observed variable $X$) measuring the expressions of 5,000 highly variable genes.

 To test our model, we set the latent dimension $p=105$, corresponding to the total number of targeted genes.
 During training, we include all the unperturbed cells from $\cD$ and the perturbed cells from the single-node interventional datasets $\cD^1,...,\cD^{105}$ that target one gene.
 For each single-node interventional dataset with over 800 cells, we randomly extract 96 cells and reserve these for testing.
 The double-node interventions (112 distributions $\cD^{106},...,\cD^{217}$) targeting two genes are entirely reserved for testing.
 The following results summarize the model with the best training performance.
 Extended evaluations and detailed implementation can be found in Appendix \ref{app:implementation} and \ref{app:extended-results}.
+In additional, we also provide ablation studies on biological data and a simple simulation study in Appendix~\ref{app:experiment}.

 \textbf{Single-node Interventional Distributions.} To study the generative capacity of our model for interventions on single genes, we produce $96$ samples for each single-node intervention with over 800 cells (14 interventions).
 We compare these against the left-out $96$ cells of the corresponding distributions.
 Figure \ref{fig:7} illustrates this for $3$ example genes in 2 dimensions using UMAP~\cite{mcinnes2018umap} with all other cells in the dataset as background (labeled by ‘NA’).
 Our model is able to discover subpopulations of the interventional distributions (e.g., for KLF1, the generated samples are concentrated in the middle left corner).
 We provide a quantitative evaluation for all $105$ single-node interventions in Figure~\ref{fig:rmse-singlenode}.
 The model is able to obtain close to perfect $R^2$ (on average 0.99 over all genes and 0.95 over most differentially expressed genes).